Ontario Highway 425: Route description

 and would require 10.75 ha of land within the NHS portion; it will not cross any wetlands.

 Bridges of approximately 400 and 600 metres (1300 and 2000 feet) will cross the two branches of the Holland River.

 History

 Aerial view of Bradford and the Holland Marsh.
-The Bradford Bypass would cross the image from the middle-left to the upper-right.
+The Highway 425 would cross the image from the middle-left to the upper-right.

 Highway 89 extension

 Proposals for a highway corridor south of Lake Simcoe date as far back as the 1960s, but were not formally considered until the late 1970s.
 On June 30, 1978, a 48 km extension of Highway 89 east of Highway 400 to Highway 12 was announced.
 It was to follow 11th Line from Highway 400 east to the Holland Marsh, where it would cross towards the northeast onto the alignment of Ravenshoe Road (York Road 32).
 The extension would have traversed the length of Ravenshoe Road to Lakeridge Road (Durham Road 23), where it would zig-zag onto Concession Road 7 and end immediately north of Sunderland.

 In June 1981, environmental approval was given for the project, excluding the portion crossing of the Holland Marsh.